move to Spain

 5. Apply for a visa

-Once you have your health insurance, you can apply for a visa.
 Depending on the visa you’re applying for, you may be able to apply for it in Spain (like the digital nomad visa).
-With the visa I applied for (the non lucrative) visa, you have to be outside of Spain when you apply.
+With the visa I applied for (non lucrative), you have to be outside of Spain when you apply.

-I hired a lawyer for around 1200 euros to help with the process, so I didn’t have to worry about pulling all the documents together, finding a translator etc. But to be honest, I don’t know if it was really worth it.
-Although she did help me with the appeal when my application was denied.
+I hired a lawyer for around 1200 euros to help with the process, cause I didn’t want to deal with the stress of pulling all the documents together, finding a translator etc.

 6. Get to know Spanish culture